blinkbitcoin/blink-for-woocommerce/docs/architecture/non-custodial-lightning-address.md

 order pending and logs why.
 A merchant finding an order that needs a human is recoverable; a customer whose paid order was cancelled is not.

+**A payable invoice is always being watched.** Creating an invoice schedules its checks, but plenty of things remove them again -- any status change the plugin treats as a resolution, including a failed attempt on another gateway.
+Reusing an invoice and rendering the pay page therefore both restore the schedule if it is missing, which matters because the usual way back to a live invoice is a GET (an emailed pay link, the My Account "Pay" button, a reloaded tab) that never reaches `process_payment()`.
+The restore is conditional: an existing check is left exactly where it is, so reloading the page cannot walk the next check further away.

 **WooCommerce's stock timer defers to a payable invoice.** `wc_cancel_unpaid_orders()` cancels pending orders once `woocommerce_hold_stock_minutes` has passed -- 60 by default, against invoices that may be valid for 3600 seconds -- and that